toilops/deploy-digital-ocean/README.md

 The `droplet_name` is a list and will default to a single host called `dev0ansible`.
 You can increase the number of hosts by adding additional hostnames to your role arguments `{"droplet_name":["dev1ansible","dev2ansible"]}`

+During the droplet provision process two facts will be set within your environment; `ddo_group` will contain the host ip address and `droplet_id` will contain the ID.
+These facts can be used to perform additional operations against the droplet.

 Example Playbook
 ----------------